useruby/sims/doc/api/v1/products/get_list_of_all_products.markdown

     {
       "sku": "B004C34D5O",
       "name": "Orion - Electronic Perpetual Motion",
-      "description": "\n        The Revolving Cosmos Perpetual Motion Desktop Toy is perfect for \n        your outer space themed office or room decor.
-A simple spin of the \n        top of the base sets the galaxy in motion.
-The multicolored rings \n        start spinning in different orbits around the planet in the center. \n        A top seller in the space museum stores and a cool gift for the \n        science physics enthusiast.
-Measures 11.5 inches tall. \n      ", "price": "$10.47",
+      "description": "\n        The Revolving Cosmos Perpetual Motion Desktop Toy is perfect for\n        your outer space themed office or room decor.
+A simple spin of the\n        top of the base sets the galaxy in motion.
+The multicolored rings\n        start spinning in different orbits around the planet in the center.\n        A top seller in the space museum stores and a cool gift for the\n        science physics enthusiast.
+Measures 11.5 inches tall.\n      ", "price": "$10.47",
       "quantity": 0,
       "created_by": {
         "id": 1,
-        "email": "toby_stamm@towne.info"
+        "email": "lonny@davichinner.name"
       },
       "product_locations": [